 The 4 Modern Ps of Marketing — pipeline, promotion, personalization, and predictability — are essential to any digital marketer today.
 As an update on the original 4 Marketing Ps (product, place, price and promotion), the Modern 4 Ps provide marketers with the framework they need to refine their marketing efforts to prove marketing sourced pipeline across any campaign.

-But pipeline has a special role in marketing.
-B2B marketers need to examine and understand this pillar so it can meaningfully contribute to sales pipeline and measure marketing strategies.
+But, pipeline has a special and unique role in marketing.
+B2B marketers need to examine and understand this pillar so it can meaningfully contribute to the sales pipeline and measure marketing strategies.

 For most organizations, marketing plays a significant role in helping build pipeline through a mixture of brand, inbound and demand generation strategies.
 For example, brand and inbound marketing strategies — working with demand generation teams — will generate leads.
 The marketing department can then push those leads through its lead generation strategy, identifying an ideal customer through lead qualification and its ideal customer profile.
 Once done, marketing can share the opportunity with sales and — hopefully — be able to mark that lead as both a customer and a contribution to revenue generation.

 Sometimes a lead, however, doesn’t immediately convert into a sales qualified lead.
 That’s okay.
 Marketing can slowly guide the opportunity along its own buyer journey — through nurturing tactics like email drips, webinar series and more — before becoming a qualified lead.

 How Marketers Can Meaningfully Contribute to Sales Pipeline

 So how can you improve sales pipeline?
 For marketers to make an impact on pipeline, they need to focus their energies on three core areas: understanding the target audience, having a process in place and ensuring their MarTech stack is in order.

 Step 1: Move Away From “New Lead, Who Dis?”